-To Raise the Top for Cleaning (some models)
+To Raise the Cooktop for Cleaning

 - 1. Grasp the sides and lift from the front.
 A lift-up rod will support the top in its raised position.
 Only lift the top high enough to allow the support rod to rest in place under the front of the cooktop. - 2.
 Clean underneath using a clean cloth and hot, soapy water. - 3.
 To lower the top, lift the top slightly and lower the rod.
 Lower the range top down into the range frame.